Find out how to pay your University tuition and accommodation fees, find further opportunities for funding and begin your search for part-time work.

 Working while you complete your degree

-One of the primary means of supplementing your finances while studying on a postgraduate programme is by taking on part-time employment.
+Part-time work is a key way to supplement your income while studying as a postgraduate.
 There are several ways in which we can help you to finance your postgraduate study through paid work.

-Jobs, based in the Guild of Students, can help you find part-time employment.
-Hundreds of vacancies are advertised online.
-Postgraduate students are very welcome to drop in and discuss their employment needs with Jobs staff.
+- Jobs, based in the Guild of Students, can help you find part-time employment through their online vacancies board.
+All students are very welcome to drop in and discuss their employment needs with Jobs staff.

-Worklink, based at the Guild of Students, operates alongside the Jobzone to provide students with on-campus casual work opportunities.
-These jobs can range from working at hospitality events to conducting market research or representing the University at recruitment events.
-You can register with Worklink once you have registered with the University as a student and received your Student ID number.
+- Worklink, based at the Guild of Students, work with Jobzone to provide casual work to students on campus.
+This ranges from hospitality to market research to ambassador positions.
+You can register with Worklink once you have your Student ID number.